 Sec.
-25-08.
+25-11.
 Erosion and Sediment Control Plan, Statement, and Amendments.

-(1) EROSION AND SEDIMENT CONTROL PLAN.

-- (a) An erosion and sediment control plan shall be prepared and submitted to the Director of Public Works or his designee. - (b) The erosion and sediment control plan shall be designed to meet the performance standards in Sec.
-25-05, Sec.
-25-06 and other requirements of this ordinance. - (c) The erosion and sediment control plan shall address pollution caused by soil erosion and sedimentation during construction and up to final stabilization of the site.
+- (1) EROSION AND SEDIMENT CONTROL PLAN. - (a) An erosion and sediment control plan shall be prepared and submitted to the Director of Public Works or his designee. - (b) The erosion and sediment control plan shall be designed to meet the performance standards in Sec.
+25-08, Sec.
+25-09 and other requirements of this ordinance. - (c) The erosion and sediment control plan shall address pollution caused by soil erosion and sedimentation during construction and up to final stabilization of the site.
 The erosion and sediment control plan shall include, at a minimum, the following items: - 1.
 The name(s) and address(es) of the owner or developer of the site, and of any consulting firm retained by the applicant, together with the name of the applicant's principal contact at such firm.
 The application shall also include start and end dates for construction. - 2.
 Description of the site and the nature of the construction activity. - 3.
 A sequence of construction of the development site, including stripping and clearing; rough grading; construction of utilities, infrastructure, and buildings; and final grading and landscaping.
 Sequencing shall identify the expected date on which clearing will begin, the estimated duration of exposure of cleared areas, areas of clearing, installation of temporary erosion and sediment control measures, and establishment of permanent vegetation. - 4.
 Estimates of the total area of the site and the total area of the site that is expected to be disturbed by construction activities. - 5.
 Calculations to show compliance with the required performance standards. - 6.
 Existing data describing the surface soil as well as subsoils. - 7.
-Depth to groundwater, as indicated by Natural Resources Conservation Service soil information where available. - 8.
-Name of the immediate named receiving water from the United States Geological Service 7.5 minute series topographic maps. - (d) The erosion and sediment control plan shall include a site map.
+Depth to groundwater, as indicated by Natural Resources Conservation Service soil information where available.

+- 8. Name of the immediate named receiving water from the United States Geological Service 7.5 minute series topographic maps. - (d) The erosion and sediment control plan shall include a site map.
 The site map shall include the following items and shall be at a scale not greater than 100 feet per inch and at a contour interval not to exceed five feet. - 1.
 Existing topography, vegetative cover, natural and engineered drainage systems, roads and surface waters.
 Lakes, streams, wetlands, channels, ditches and other watercourses on and immediately adjacent to the site shall be shown.
-Any identified 100-year flood plains, flood fringes and floodways shall also be shown.
+Any identified 100-year flood plains, flood fringes and floodways shall also be shown. - 2.
+Boundaries of the construction site. - 3.
+Drainage patterns and approximate slopes anticipated after major grading activities. - 4.
+Areas of soil disturbance. - 5.
+Location of major structural and non-structural controls identified in the plan. - 6.
+Location of areas where stabilization practices will be employed. - 7.
+Areas which will be vegetated following construction. - 8.
+Area and location of wetland acreage on the construction site and locations where storm water is discharged to a surface water or wetland within one-quarter mile downstream of the construction site.